Ann B. Davis: Personal life

 In 1976, Davis sold her home in Los Angeles to move to Denver, Colorado, where she joined an Episcopal community led by Bishop William C. Frey.
 The community later relocated to Ambridge in Beaver County in far western Pennsylvania after Frey became dean of the seminary Trinity School for Ministry.
 Davis had long been a volunteer for the Episcopal Church, working at the General Convention, attending services at churches around the country.
+In 1968, Ms. Davis also traveled to Vietnam to do several quick "Meet & Greets" with the troops on a very casual and personal ad hoc way.
+She'd pop-in, to an office at Hq., give a hug and kiss and be on her way to the next soldier.
+This was while Davis was volunteering with the United Service Organizations (USO) and she also served on the USO National Council in the late 1960s and early 1970s.
+She performed several times for the U.S. Armed Forces in South Korea and Vietnam.

 Death

 Davis died at the age of 88 on June 1, 2014, at a hospital in San Antonio, Texas.
 Earlier in the day, she had sustained a subdural hematoma from a fall in her bathroom in her San Antonio residence, in which she lived with Bishop Frey and his wife, Barbara.
 Sources close to Davis say that she was in excellent health for her age and that her death was a complete shock.
 She was cremated and interred in the Saint Helena's Columbarium and Memorial Gardens in Boerne, Texas.